RepDefHosting/Norbert-Vergez/src/pages/index.md

 subheader: Client's Subtitle
 pageSlug: /
 featuredImage:
-  src: /img/pic-executive-main-banner-01.webp
+  src: /img/norbertheroimage.png
   alt: Hero Image for home page
   caption: null
 header: Client Name
-metaDescription: First paragraph of Clients Bio
+metaDescription: "Norbert Vergez is a Plano, Texas, executive who delivers technical operations and project management solutions with P3 Builds.
+As director of capital projects, he oversees the Commercial Construction Division and manages a full breadth of remodeling and new construction undertakings. "
 published: true
 profileButton:
   link: /profile
-  label: View Profile
+  label: About
 blogButton:
   link: /blog
-  label: Visit My Blog
+  label: "Latest Blog "
 shortBiography: Since joining the web-based restaurant review company in its startup phase, Chandler Villacruz has spearheaded market research activities that have allowed the firm to build effective advertising campaigns and